-HOME / USEFUL TIPS
+HOME / HELPFUL TIPS

 1. GET CLEAR ON YOUR "WHY"

-Lindsey explains that "Having a big reason motivating you will help give you the mental energy needed to form new habits and adopt this new, very different lifestyle.
+Lindsey explains: "Having a big reason motivating you will help give you the mental energy needed to form new habits and adopt this new, very different lifestyle.
 It requires a lot of learning if you've always depended on a different food pyramid, so get creative with where you look for your resources and inject them into your life."